pha5echange/eng-tools/README.md

 July 9th 2015

-These scripts have been created to facilitate research into musical genre utilising the Echonest.
+These scripts have been created to facilitate research into musical genre using the Echonest.

 This is research software; USE IT AT YOUR OWN RISK.
 I will respond to emails if possible, BUT THIS SOFTWARE HAS NO FORMAL SUPPORT.